-Courtlands looks after primary aged children with Moderate Learning Difficulties, Social,
+Courtlands looks after primary aged children with Moderate Learning Difficulties (MLD), Social,

-- Concerns are raised by parents/ carers
+- Concerns are raised by parents/ carers.

-- Concerns are raised by teachers or a previous school
+- Concerns are raised by teachers.

-- Concerns are raised by outside agencies such as Educational Psychologists etc
+- Concerns are raised by outside agencies.

-What should I do if I think my child may have special educational needs?
+What should I do if I think my child may have additional special educational needs?

 How will the curriculum be matched to my child’s needs?